 Triumph over Phobia (TOP UK) organises a network of weekly self-help groups for people with phobias and Obsessive Compulsive Disorder.

 Social Anxiety UK provides information, chatrooms, online discussions, self-help groups and a list of recommended books for people with social anxiety.

-http://www.bbc.co.uk/programmes/p03rwr72 A quick an easy guide on how to cope with the things you worry about.
+Try this quick and easy guide on how to cope with the things you worry about on the BBC website.

 Mindfulness is a way of paying attention to the present moment, using techniques like meditation, breathing and yoga.
 It helps us become more aware of our thoughts and feelings so that instead of being overwhelmed by them, we're better able to manage them.
 Mindfulness is proven to help with stress and anxiety.
 To find out more look at the Mental Health Foundation's Be Mindful website.

 Flowy – Flowy is a mobile game being used by thousands of people to manage their panic attacks and anxiety.
 If you experience panic attacks or a high level of anxiety, Flowy can help you to feel more calm within 90 seconds of playing.
 Available to download from the Flowy website.

 SAM – a self-help app for anxiety developed by the University of the West of England specifically for students.
 A great app for anyone wanting to understand and track their anxiety which offers a range of self-help tools to manage anxiety.
 Available free to download from the Apple and Android app stores.

 There are a number of books addressing anxiety issues available in the library through our Bibliotherapy scheme including the following:

 - Triumph over Shyness: Conquering Shyness and Social Anxiety